 While a traditional BSN degree program can take between three and four years to complete, students who have already completed their bachelor’s degree can earn their BSN in as little as 16 months through an accelerated program.

 Students enrolled in an accelerated BSN program can receive transfer credit for general education courses they completed during their previous undergraduate studies.
 This allows students to begin their nursing classes faster, gaining practical skills and knowledge that will prepare them for the nursing workforce.

 A BSN is quickly becoming the new educational standard for registered nurses.
 More and more medical organizations are encouraging and sometimes requiring nurses to get their bachelor’s.
 You’ll also have a better chance at making a higher salary (see the average BSN salary by state).
 If you're considering a second career as a nurse earning your BSN should be a top priority.

 Changing careers can be a costly and time-consuming endeavor.
-An accelerated BSN program provides a quick path to a degree as well as flexible course schedules that make it easy for busy, working students to fit education into their lives.
+An accelerated BSN program provides a quick path to a degree.

 “Completing the accelerated program was difficult but very rewarding,” said Nabeela Rehan, who graduated from Herzing University – Brookfield in 2015, just two years after enrolling the accelerated BSN program.

 “The small classroom sizes allowed me to develop close relationships with my professors, who were very supportive and truly made an effort to get to know me.
 They went above and beyond by making themselves available to each student to ensure our success in the program and on the NCLEX (state board exam).”